 Computational Biology, Neuroscience

-Dr. Brody is also an associate professor in the Princeton Neuroscience Institute and Department of Molecular Biology at Princeton University.
+Dr. Brody is also an associate professor in the Princeton Neuroscience Institute and the Department of Molecular Biology at Princeton University.

 Decision time.
 You've just sampled two flavors of ice cream, and you need to tell the person behind the counter whether you want rocky road or mint chip.
 What your brain needs to do is to consider the two options that are stored in your short-term memory and decide between them.